ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

      * Green lines extending from vehicle are ground truth measurements to landmarks around vehicle.
      * Blue lines extending from vehicle are estimated measurements to landmarks around vehicle.
      * Error values for vehicle's position and heading components are also displayed.

 ## Main Project Files
 The C++ code and headers can be found in the `src` folder.
 * `particle_filter.cpp`: manages the particle_filter class for calculating the estimated vehicle position and heading.

+To compile the source code, run the following from the main project directory:
+* `cd build`
+* `cmake ..`
+* `make`

 ### The Particle Filter

 The screenshot above indicates the particle filter error at the last time step was 0.107 and 0.098 meters along the x and y axis respectively, and the heading error was 0.004 radians.
 The particle filter was able to complete the simulation in 49 seconds.

+The following sections describe the behavior of the particle filter.

+#### Inputs to the Particle Filter

+Inputs to the particle filter include a map of landmarks:

+`map_data.txt` contains position of landmarks (in meters) is Cartesian coordinates.
+Each row has three columns
+1. x position
+2. y position
+3. landmark id
+> * Map data provided by 3D Mapping Solutions GmbH.

+Sensor observations of landmarks (from vehicle's frame), velocity, and yaw are provided by the simulator.

 #### Initialization